-Research at the Academy is centred on the interaction of performers, composers and scholars.
-We maintain a strongly collaborative environment, in which intellectual and creative curiosity is encouraged in both students and staff alike.
-An evolving dialogue between all members of our community aims to re-evaluate and build on our musical heritage and performance traditions, and to generate new types of creative practice.
+The Academy is a strongly collaborative environment, in which creative and intellectual curiosity is encouraged in students and staff alike.
+By sustaining a dialogue between all members of our community, we aim to re-evaluate and build on our musical heritage and performance traditions, and to generate new types of creative practice.

-Much of the research activity is ‘practicebased’, focused on the practical aspects of music in the areas of performance and composition.
-This encompasses the analysis and application of collection materials (including manuscripts, marked scores, historic instruments, and museum artefacts) as well as the critical and reflective study of practice itself.
-In addition, staff researchers have collaborative relationships with researchers from other disciplines, including instrument-making, the visual arts, architecture, art history, museum curatorship and computing.
+Much of the Academy’s research activity is practice-based, focusing on the practical aspects of music in the ares of performance and composition.
+This is a broad field, encompassing the analysis and application of performance materials and research on instruments, as well as the critical and reflective study of practice itself.

 The Academy’s research culture is underpinned by our rich collection of musical artefacts, including our globally renowned collection of fine stringed instruments, our historic pianos, our large holdings of composers’ manuscripts and annotated performance materials from leading musicians from the nineteenth century to the present day, and our significant collection of musical iconography.